 Back in the day, I started playing League of Legends.
 My brother introduced me to the game shortly after he started playing.
-I had troubles learning the game, but it kept me interested and wanting to try all the possibilities.
+I had trouble learning the game, but it kept me interested and wanting to try all the possibilities.
+Later I have found out that ELO boosting service which helped me a lot regarding Fast LOL player boosting via https://elo-boosters.com/.
 Fast forward 5 years and I have just stopped playing the game, and for once it wasn’t because of the community; it was because of the direction the developers took with the gameplay and updates.

 League of Legends Prime

 In its prime (seasons 4 and 5), plenty of content creators made videos on League of Legends and many articles were made.
 It started to bring a name to esports and become one of the most popular games in the world, surpassing World of Warcraft.
+Its popularity gave rise to elo boosting services as well.
 With consistent updates pumped out with plenty of thought, the game was only getting the better.
 New champions, new items, new maps, new everything!
 These were League of Legends’ most evolutionary stages.
 Everything was going amazing.
 YouTubers were so excited to make new videos on updates and show off all these cool new gimmicks.
 But everything had changed when the Riot Games development team attacked.
 The constant changes and nerfs to popular champions meant the game’s boundaries were constantly evolving.
 You’d get stuck in a meta, rendering half the champion list “unviable” unless you could outplay your opponent.

 The Change of Characters